 Exceptions will be made for applicants with no local connection or housing need who are over the age of 60 and are registering for sheltered accommodation.

 We accept applications from council or Registered Provider tenants, but they must give vacant possession of the property that they are leaving.

 We will accept joint applications from people who wish to live together as a couple.

 In the interests of maximising the use of our housing stock we will consider prioritising applications from tenants who, by forming a household with another tenant, will give vacant possession of two properties to the council and/or a local Registered Provider (that the council nominates to).
 If we agree to this proposal, the application of the tenant greater housing need will be awarded Band B priority and a clear link will be made to his/her partner's application.
-Each decision is made on a discretionary basis by the Head of Housing Management or Head of Housing Needs and the joint application will be subject to the usual checks.
+Each decision is made on a discretionary basis by the Housing Advice Manager and the application will be subject to the usual checks.
 If one of the applicants has already been awarded Band A priority, no further priority will be awarded to either application.